zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 Invalidation of all tokens is possible by using rules based on service scopes.

 * **serviceId**
-represents the service the revocation should be applied to (e.g. APPL IDs).
+represents the service to which the revocation should be applied (e.g. APPL IDs).

 * **timestamp**
-represents the date of revocation (the default value is the current time), in milliseconds.
+represents the date of revocation (the default value is the current time) in milliseconds.
 A timestamp is used to state that tokens created before the date specified in the timestamp are invalidated.
 As such, any subsequent tokens created after that date are not affected by the service rule.